Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

 \subsubsection{Derivation of the Fourier equation}

-Heat transfer and, in particular, heat conduction is the most important dissipative phenomenon, therefore it is starting point of any theories of dissipation, particularly for nonequilibrium thermodynamics.
-Its distinctive property is that it does not have a reversible part.
-The Fourier's law is a prototype of the constitutive equations leading to a parabolic partial differential equation.
+Heat conduction is the most frequent dissipative phenomenon, occurring in numerous engineering problems.
+Therefore, it is a starting point for all thermodynamic theories, particularly nonequilibrium thermodynamics.
+The distinctive property of heat conduction is that it does not have a reversible part, contrary to the dissipation-free mechanical systems.
+Fourier's law is a prototype of the constitutive equations leading to a parabolic partial differential equation.
 Its simple classical derivation in irreversible thermodynamics is based on the second law of thermodynamics.
 We begin with the balance of internal energy.
 It is best written in a substantial form:

-where $\rho$ is the mass density, $e$ is the specific internal energy, $\mathbf{q}$ is the heat flux, the conductive part of the current density of internal energy.
-The overdot denotes the substantial time derivative (also $\frac{d}{dt} = \frac{\partial}{\partial t} + {\bf v}\cdot\nabla$) and $\nabla\cdot$ is the divergence operator.
+where $\rho$ is the mass density, $e$ is the specific internal energy, $\mathbf{q}$ is the heat flux, which is the conductive part of the current density of internal energy.
+The overdot denotes the substantial time derivative (i.e., $\frac{\textrm{d}}{\textrm{d}t} = \frac{\partial}{\partial t} + {\bf v}\cdot\nabla$) and $\nabla\cdot$ is the divergence operator.
 Here, internal energy is considered to be conserved with zero source term.
 In the classical local equilibrium situation the entropy depends only on the internal energy, and its derivative respect to the internal energy is the reciprocal temperature, this is true for the densities and for the specific entropy $s$, too,

-Then, the temperature depends on the internal energy and this function, $T: e\rightarrow T(e)$, is the caloric equation of state.
-In order to close the system, we need a relation between the heat flux $\mathbf{q}$, and the temperature $T$.
-This relation is the so-called constitutive function in the simplest cases.
-Constitutive because it reflects material properties and behavior.
-Its form can be determined using general principles, first of all by the second law, exploiting the requirement of nonnegative entropy production.
+Then, the temperature depends on the internal energy, and $T: e\rightarrow T(e)$ is the caloric equation of state.
+In order to close \eqref{ebal}, we need a relation between the heat flux $\mathbf{q}$ and the temperature $T$.
+This relation is the so-called constitutive function that connects these field variables and is restricted by the second law of thermodynamics.
+As it is a constitutive relation, it reflects material properties and behavior.
+Its form can be determined using general principles by the second law, exploiting the requirement of non-negative entropy production $\Sigma$.
 The entropy inequality is conveniently written as